 We've all been there but be aware that face to face business networking is a crucial part of any modern professional's skill set.
-You need to get new clients, progress your career and make money.
+You need to get new clients and/or progress your career.
 You probably already know that referrals and recommendations are the best form of marketing.

 Why is there so much confusion and worry about professional networking?

 Why are you not actively business networking right now?
 Let's change that.

 This course will take you right from hesitant novice all the way through to a polished, confident and memorable expert.

 If you're a business professional you really should be networking effectively.

 The clock is ticking and if you aren't taking full advantage of the many networking opportunities available to you right now then you are leaving opportunities on the table - opportunities which someone else will get.